To reformat and reinstall is the computer equivalent of erasing the chalkboard and starting over with a completely blank slate.

-That phrase “erasing the hard disk” is something exceptionally important – and worth understanding.
+That phrase “erasing the hard disk” is exceptionally important, and important to understand fully.

 Reformat and reinstall

-Reformatting a machine and reinstalling everything to start over is actually a five-step process for most people.
+Reformatting a machine and reinstalling everything to start over is typically a five-step process.

-I can’t stress the importance of step #1: backing up.
+I can’t stress the importance of Step 1: backing up enough.
 We’re about to erase everything on your hard disk.
-Unless you know for certain there’s nothing there that you want, an image backup is the right way to be prepared when you remember some weeks from now that you forgot to save a specific file.
+Unless you know for certain there’s nothing there you need, an image backup is the right way to be prepared when you remember some weeks from now that you forgot to save a specific file.

 Formatting isn’t always formatting